 Fruit and Nut

-Up till now the nursery has relied heavily on short term volunteers and interns to help with monitoring and data gathering.
+For much of its existence the nursery has relied heavily on short term volunteers and interns to help with monitoring and data gathering.
 Without their invaluable support, it's unlikely the research side of the nursery would have been able to continue.
 However, one downside of having volunteers who stay only for a few weeks - at most three or four months - is lack of continuity.
-One volunteer might be really good at counting male and female flowers on the cobnuts in February and March but the next one might not grasp the importance of correlating that information with the number of emergent nut clusters later that spring and perhaps the data is not gathered diligently or between different volunteers becomes mislaid.
-While ultimately responsibility for any errors falls on Andi, the owner, springtime is when 90 percent of the customer orders go out and is a very hectic time at the nursery: the more of the data gathering side that can be delegated, the better!
+To give an example: one volunteer might be really skillful at counting male and female flowers on the cobnut trees in February and March but a later one might not fully grasp the importance of correlating that information with the number of emergent nut clusters later that spring and perhaps the second set of data is not gathered so diligently or between different volunteers becomes mislaid.
+While ultimately responsibility for any mishaps or losses falls on Andi, the owner, springtime is when 90 percent of the customer orders go out and is a very hectic time at the nursery so the more of the research and data gathering that can be delegated, the better.

 It takes a minimum of one full growing season to gain any level of insight into the complex interaction between climate, soil and plants.
-And each species of plant is different.
-But by the second or third season variations in the yearly cycle of growth and decay become much clearer and it is at this stage the novice grower can begin to make judgement calls on pruning, ground cover management and other important interventions.
+And the interactions specific to each species of plant are different.
+But by the second or third season variations in the yearly cycle of growth and decay will become much clearer to the novice horticulturalist and it is at this stage the student will start to gain the confidence to make accurate judgement calls on pruning, ground cover management and other important interventions.